Weather Costume Ideas for Halloween Fun

 Caught In A Hurricane Costume - DIY

 Hurricanes are big news in the weather world and they make big headlines when they travel through towns and cities and destroy them with those tropical force winds.
 We've all seen the poor weatherman or woman out in the storm reporting its progress.
 But have you ever seen them fight the winds and lose?
-Well, I have and here's an easy, funny costume you can make to recreate that windy man-moving scene. (or woman-moving)
+Well, I have and here's an easy, funny costume you can make to recreate that windy man-moving scene. (or woman-moving) So, if you have ever wondered how to make a hurricane costume you can find out right here.

 You will need: